pip-services/pip-services-docs/content/en/net/sqlserver/persistence/identifiable_json_sqlserver_persistence.md

 linkTitle: "IdentifiableJsonSqlServerPersistence"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-sqlserver-dotnet"
 description: >
-    Abstract persistence component that stores data in SQLServer in JSON or JSONB fields and implements a number of CRUD operations over data items with unique ids.
+    Abstract persistence component that stores data in an SQL Server database in JSON or JSONB fields and implements a number of CRUD operations over data items with unique ids.